 Payton's friends are devastated.
 The audience is supposed to be devastated.

 Then, “Election Day” throws us a cliffhanger.
 Payton is going to be the next Vice President of the United States, at least if his former rival — and the current VP — Dede Standish (Judith Light) has anything to say about it.
 However, Politician season 2 is littered with proof that Payton may just lose the veep race.

 At a basic level, it is obvious that Payton cannot trust Dede.
-At the close of “Election Day,” Dede is serving as the VP to Payton’s mother, Georgina Hobart (Gwyneth Paltrow), the very bored new POTUS.
+At the close of “Election Day,” Dede is serving as the VP to Payton’s mom, Georgina Hobart (Gwyneth Paltrow), the very bored new POTUS.
 Since Georgina is already exhausted by the responsibility, the plan is to have Vice President Dede run for president in the next election cycle with Payton as her running mate.
 But, Dede is the person who — rightfully — leaked photos of Payton’s offensive “Geronimo costume” to discredit him and ruin his chances of winning the state senate race.
 Her chief of staff, Hadassah Gold (Bette Midler), put a mole in Payton’s inner circle.
 To make matters worse, Payton and his team committed many equally terrible political sins against Dede.
 These are two people who fundamentally cannot be a team.